sci-42ver/SICP_SDF/sicp_exercise.md

     - Wrong
       *See wiki meteorgan's*
       > In Alyssa's analyze-sequence, execute-sequence is running in runtime.
-      So the book one has no recursive calls when executing that seq. i.e.
+      So the book one has *no recursive calls* when executing that seq. i.e.
       > does *more of the work* of evaluating a sequence at analysis time
       > rather than having the *calls* to the individual execution procedures *built in* ... the sequence itself has not been.
       "recursive calls" in `eval-sequence` is already done in book `analyze`.
+      - All in all, `execute-sequence` is unexpectedly introduced into the latter eval process while the book only has proc1~n.
 - [x] 24
   - repo doesn't compare but just shows each part time used by analyze and eval.
 - [x] 25